H-Ghamarzadeh/HGO.Hub/README.md

 ```

 ### More examples:
-For more examples please check `HGO.Hub.Test` project, I write some unit tests for all type of messages!
+For more examples please check `HGO.Hub.Test` project, , I've written some unit tests for all type of messages!

 #### If you have any kind of question or problem, I will be happy to contact me via email: h.ghamarzadeh@hotmail.com